Native Ether

 Define the parameters for your swap, including the addresses of the tokens involved, their amounts, and configuration details like expiry and recipient.

 Determine the amount of Ether to send with the swap.
-Use utility functions like ethers.utils.parseEther
+Use utility functions like ethers.utils.parseEther to convert Ether units to wei, the smallest unit of Ether.

-Encode the allowed address, expiry timestamp, recipient type, and Ether value into a single uint256 value using encodeConfig
+Encode the allowed address, expiry timestamp, recipient type, and Ether value into a single uint256 value using encodeConfig.

-, passing in the owner's address, encoded configuration, and arrays detailing the bid and ask components.
+Compose the swap structure by calling the function called omposeSwap, passing in the owner's address, encoded configuration, and arrays detailing the bid and ask components.

-contract, passing in the composed swap structure and the Ether value as part of the transaction options.
+Finally, create the swap by calling the createSwap function on the Swaplace contract, passing in the composed swap structure and the Ether value as part of the transaction options.

-You can check the full code
+You can check the full code here